-In Fig. 8 and Fig. 9, we perform experiments on synthetic data sets to conduct a more detailed evaluation.
+In Fig. 9 and Fig. 10, we perform experiments on synthetic data sets to conduct a more detailed evaluation.
 Since we also want to observe the performance of the algorithms for varying n and varying k, we decide not to randomly generate n and k.
-Instead, in each experiment, we run four queries each using a fixed value of n and k and using one of the four scoring functions $(s_1, s_2, s_3 \text{ and } s_4)$ presented in Section VI-A. In Fig. 8(a) and Fig. 8(b), we study the effect of K and N on both algorithms.
+Instead, in each experiment, we run four queries each using a fixed value of n and kand using one of the four scoring functions $(s_1, s_2, s_3$ and s_4) presented in Section 7.1.1.
+In Fig. 9(a) and Fig. 9(b), we study the effect of K and N on both algorithms.
 For each query, we set n = N (the largest sliding window) and k = K (the largest possible value of k).
+The results are similar to the results obtained using the real data set.